jingtaozhan/jingtaozhan.github.io/_pages/about.md

 My name is Jingtao Zhan (詹靖涛, in Chinese).
 I am now a forth year PhD student at Department of Computer Science and Technology, Tsinghua University.
 My supervisors are Prof. Shaoping Ma and [Prof. Yiqun Liu](http://www.thuir.cn/group/~YQLiu/).

-My research lies in optimizing retrieval systems and developing AIGC systems with user feedback.
+My research interests lie in building intelligent information systems, which primarily comprise two parts.
+- One part of my work focuses on designing optimization algorithms to construct efficient information retrieval systems.
+This includes designing evaluation schemes, building training frameworks for models, and optimizing index structures.
+One of my works received the Best Paper Award at WSDM 2022.
+- The other part of my work involves researching how to leverage user interaction logs in AIGC systems to enhance system performance.
+The motivation for this research stems from the fact that AIGC systems, like a black box, derive their performance mainly from the user's ability to "cast spells" (prompting).
+Therefore, I am very interested in how to utilize user interaction logs to unearth the capabilities of AIGC systems and, in turn, further improve system performance.
+One of my works in this area has been accepted by SIGIR 2024.

-I also served as a reviewer and PC member for SIGIR, ACL, WSDM, CIKM, and COLING.
+I also served as a reviewer and PC member for SIGIR, ACL, theWebConf, WSDM, CIKM, and COLING.

 Publications